11 Brutal Horror Movies Like Wrong Turn That Will Give You Nightmares

 Metacritic Score: 83/100

-This movie is about an unlucky young couple who find themselves confronting a violent youth gang.
+is about an unlucky young couple who find themselves confronting a violent youth gang.
 Refusing to give up and let them spoil their romantic moment, they decide to fight back, leading to unpleasant repercussions.
+Eden Lake

 This movie is going to shock you beyond your belief.
 I have seen torture movies before, but nothing affected me as much as this movie did.
 The change in pace is so unexpected.
 At the beginning it feels like a romantic movie, and then it abruptly turns into a nightmare before changing once again into a revenge film.